pklaschka/xd-storage-helper/README.md

 yarn add xd-storage-helper
 ```

-inside your project folder.
+in a terminal inside your project folder.
 After that, you can simply get a reference to the helper by using

 ```javascript
 const storageHelper = require('xd-storage-helper');